olgirard/opengfx430/doc/md/core.md

 *   **Backend**: this block reads the video memory during the screen refresh.
 For resolutions smaller than 16bpp, it also fetches the corresponding pixels colors from the LUT memory.

-*   **Screen interface**: the screen interface (or display controller) continuously reads the pixel values from the backend and sends it to the screen according to the interface protocol.
+*   **Screen interface**: the screen interface (or display controller) is responsible for the screen refresh and reads the pixel values from the backend to forward them to the screen according to the interface protocol.

 *   **Arbiters**: arbitration between the different ressources accessing the LUT and Video memories.